lethang7794/notes/dev-tools-web-app.md

-# Developer tools that available as a web app
+# DevOps tools

+## Web app

 - DNS

+  - DNS playground

+    - [mess with dns]: Do weird DNS experiments (set your own DNS records) and see how it works

   - Public DNS resolvers